mwanji/humpty/README.md

 * `Configuration` is the Java representation of the entire configuration file
 * `Configuration.Options` contains the options set for the current processor
-* `Configuration.Mode` whether the pipeline is running in production or development mode
+* `Configuration.Mode` is the defined mode
 * `Pipeline` the asset pipeline itself
-* `WebJarAssetLocator` to find assets in a WebJar
+* `WebJarAssetLocator` to find assets in a WebJar, avoids pipeline elements having to create their own instance
 * any object that was added programatically to `HumptyBootstrap`

 If a dependency cannot be satisfied, an exception is thrown.